Gabrielle Marks | Reviewed: 6/13/2025

 What Carnivorous Bats Have in Common

-Carnivorous bats are physically different from insectivorous bats.
-They tend to be larger, with longer snouts helping them to manage larger prey.
+Carnivorous bats are physically distinct from their insectivorous counterparts.
+They tend to be larger, with longer snouts that are specifically adapted to manage larger prey.
 [10]

 - [1] [3] [7] French, Barbara.
 “False Vampires and Other Carnivores.”
 BATS Magazine 15.2 (1997): 1.
 Print.